What Is The Free Tablet With Medicaid Program

 - Etc.

-You can get a free government tablet if you are Lifeline or EBB-eligible.
-Check out the eligibility criteria in the ‘Can I Get a Free Tablet Another Way – Other Than Using Medicaid?’ section.
+You can potentially get a free government tablet if you are Lifeline-eligible.
+Check out the eligibility criteria above.
+Of course, getting a discounted tablet via ACP was simpler, but the program has recently ended.
 There are also some other ways to get a free tablet.

 There are several ways to get a free laptop if you are a person in need.
 You can get it through a government free grant, a charity, a non-profit organization, a company, a church, etc.

-Can I Get a Government Free Phone With Medicaid Program?
+Can I Get a Free Phone With Medicaid Program?

-Yes, as participating in Medicaid makes you Lifeline and EBB-eligible and many Lifeline and EBB providers offer free phones, you can easily get a free government phone with Medicaid.
+Yes, as participating in Medicaid makes you Lifeline-eligible and many Lifeline providers offer free phones, you can easily get a free government phone with Medicaid.